yuno-payments/yuno-docs/docs/SDKs/android-sdk-integrations/alternative-sdks-1/headless-sdk-enrollment-android.md

 ## Step 1: Create a customer

-Before enrolling payment methods, you need to create a customer using the [Create Customer](ref:create-customer) endpoint.
+Create a customer using the [Create Customer](ref:create-customer) endpoint before enrolling payment methods.

 **Prerequisites:**